release-engineering/resultsdb/openshift/README.md

 There are two volumes expected to be mounted, holding configuration for ResultsDB and httpd:

-1. The volume mounted at `/etc/resultsdb` should have `settings.py`, holding ResultsDB configuration.
+1. The volume mounted at `/etc/resultsdb` should have `settings.py` and `.htpasswd`.
+   The former holds ResultsDB configuration.
 For an example, see `settings.py` in `resultsdb-test-template.yaml`, or `conf/settings.py.example` for a full list of configuration options.
+   `.htpasswd` holds user data for basic auth, and it's generated using `htpasswd`.

 2. The volume mounted at `/etc/httpd/conf.d` should have `resultsdb.conf`,
    holding httpd configuration to be used by `mod_wsgi-express`.
 For an